Turning Inward Counseling | Anxiety, Stress & Depression Therapy in Ohio

 4. The Power of Slowing Down

 In a culture obsessed with productivity, slowing down can feel counterintuitive.
 Yet, one of the most radical things we can do for our mental health is to pause.
 Anxiety relief doesn’t always come from "doing" more; it often comes from creating space to breathe, reflect, and simply be.
-I integrate mindfulness, meditation, and somatic techniques to help clients shift from chronic busyness to a state of grounded clarity.

-5. Beyond Talk Therapy—Engaging the Body and Senses
+5. Beyond Talk Therapy - Engaging the Body and Senses

 Healing isn’t just in the mind; it’s in the body, the breath, and the creative spirit.
 Traditional therapy often overlooks the importance of sensory and somatic experiences, yet these are crucial for deep transformation.
-My approach blends meditation, movement, art, and breathwork to support full-spectrum healing—beyond just talking.

 Picture